by Jeffrey Allen Mays

 Assuming a literalistic view completely avoids the question, Did the author mean it to be taken that way?
 We do not insist upon literalism when we read about “wisdom calling out in the streets” (Prov 8), or “Lebanon leaping like a calf” (Ps.
-29:6).
-The Prodigal Son (Luke 15) is a parable, not a literal account.
+29:6), or Jesus’ statement that we should cut off hands and gouge out eyes that sin (Matt 5:30).
 These passages contain meanings that are theological, moral or spiritual, but decidedly not to be taken merely at face value.

 Clues to a non-literal reading

 So where do we start in discerning how a particular passage should be read?